 - The Biewer Terrier was the first purebred dog to be categorized as a purebred using a scientific database instead of accumulating research on pedigrees.

 - The Biewer Terrier is a very close relative of the Yorkshire Terrier, and there has been some controversy surrounding its history.

 Physical Traits of the Biewer Terrier

-The Biewer Terrier is a little dog which is built squarely and should be slightly higher than it is longer.
+The Biewer Terrier is a little dog that is built squarely and should be slightly higher than it is longer.
 The tail is situated over its back and is positioned high up.

 A distinctive feature of this breed is the elongated silky beard.
 The coat is smooth and long and has a silky feel to it.

-With regards to color, this breed is a three-color dog which can include different combinations.
+With regards to color, this breed is a three-color dog that can include different combinations.
 The colors include black, white and tan; blue, white and tan; and chocolate, white and tan.

 The tan color can have shading which can range from rust colored to cream.